Abu Firas al-Suri: Early life and military career

 Suri was born in 1950 in the Syrian town of Madaya, near Damascus.
 He joined the Syrian military in the 1970s and attained the rank of lieutenant but was discharged due to his Islamist leanings in 1979.

 He then joined the Muslim Brotherhood in Syria where he became a militant and reportedly a military advisor to Marwan Hadid within the Muslim Brotherhood's Syrian affiliate, the Fighting Vanguard, during the Islamist uprising in Syria against the Hafez al-Assad regime between 1979 and 1980.

-al-Suri later travelled to Afghanistan and joined the Afghan Mujahideen to support their cause during the Soviet–Afghan War, where he met Abdullah Azzam, a founding father of modern jihadism, and Osama bin Laden.
+Following the failure of the Islamist uprising in Syria, al-Suri later travelled to Afghanistan and joined the Afghan Mujahideen to support their cause during the Soviet–Afghan War, where he met Abdullah Azzam, a founding father of modern jihadism, and Osama bin Laden.
 He then helped bin Laden and Pakistani jihadists establish Lashkar-e-Taiba, a terrorist organization that remains closely linked to Al-Qaeda to this day.

 After the 9/11 attacks, al Suri helped the families of Al-Qaeda members escape Afghanistan.
 From 2003 to 2013 he was in Yemen, until the dispute between the Al-Nusra Front and the Islamic State of Iraq and the Levant erupted in Syria.